Skip to content

-Why do I have red Xs on my remote camera kit?
+Why do I have red Xs on my Remote Camera Kit (RCK)?

-This guide will cover common issues with the RCK and the most likely reason(s).
+This guide will explain the checklist and cover common issues with the RCK.
+It will also provide the most likely reason(s).

 Red X for Network Connected

 Network connected means that the RCK is getting a valid IP address from the router.
 A red X means that it is not communicating with the router.
-Troubleshooting the issue can vary depending on if the RCK is connected directly to the host box or at the other end of an antenna bridge.
+Troubleshooting the issue can vary depending on if the RCK is connected directly to the router in the host box, antenna at the host box, or at the other end of an antenna bridge.

 Things to Check